Ceasor06/Ceasor06/README.md

 <br clear="left"/>
 </br>

-- 🔭 Currently, I'm engaged in building a robust portfolio in Machine Learning and AI.
+- 🔭 Currently, I'm engaged in building a robust portfolio in Deep Learning and AI.
 I'm actively participating in various projects and competitions.
 - 🌱 Besides my technical endeavors, I'm also broadening my knowledge in Quantum Mechanics and nurturing my creativity through sketching – a perfect blend of science and art.
 - 🤔 Applying for Summer Internship ~24.
 - 💬 Got questions about Machine Learning, Physics, or want to delve into the world of conspiracy theories?
 I'm your guy!
 Let's discuss and explore these fascinating topics together.